sdjuric/BasicWebApi/README.md

 # BasicWebApi
 A basic web api project.

+Requirements and dependencies:
+* MongoDB, Nodejs, NPM

 Walkthrough:
 To save time and show functionality with minimal input, here is a basic walkthrough of the API.
-I used Postman, but anything similar will suffice.
+I ran the server with "node server" and used Postman for testing, but anything similar will suffice.

 * GET: Retrieve list of users and their details, except the ones that require authentication.
 http://localhost:3600/users